belindamo/derp/section_notes/01-research-concept-direction.md

-Create a section 2 based on the section 2 draft so far and on ELBO and DERP.&#x20;
+Create a section 2 based on the section 2 draft so far and on ELBO and DERP.
+Make sure section 1 is considered too.&#x20;